Codeward/Sparkle/README.md

   - Status information about new started job
   - Dashboard icon to open the dashboard
   - Url icon to open job url
+- Reorder Connections and Groups

 ## Connections

 - Add Jenkins Connection
+- Reorder Connections and Groups
 - Edit Jenkins Connection
 - Enable Connection
 - Delete Jenkins Jobs on the server